solisaegis/coexilia-archive/HASHES.md

 ## A Closing Reflection on Coexilia: Intent, Limits, and What Was Learned

 Filename: A Closing Reflection on Coexilia_ Intent, Limits, and What Was Learned.pdf
 SHA-256: 404371cd35a47a132158a3124d66380fcb795d762ff1f3bb14c10e914a573500
 Canonical Archive: https://archive.org/details/a-closing-reflection-on-coexilia-intent-limits-and-what-was-learned

 ---

 Integrity Notice:
 Any modification to a listed file invalidates its corresponding SHA-256 hash.
 Always verify against the canonical archival source.
-Any modification to a listed file invalidates its corresponding SHA-256 hash.
-Always verify against the canonical archival source.